thayes46/delphi/README.md

 ## The Challenge

-Selected applicants from the first round of applications were provided the following prompt:\
+Selected applicants from the first round of applications were provided the following prompt:

 > The internet is an unlimited source of information.
-We want an easy way to sort through and find news articles specific to the following three categories: \
+We want an easy way to sort through and find news articles specific to the following three categories:
-> - Entertainment \
+> - Entertainment
-> - Sports\
+> - Sports
-> - Technology\
+> - Technology
-> - Imagine you had the chance to create a web application that would allow users to search through global news in order to locate news pertaining to the three categories listed above.
-How would you go about creating such an app?\
+> Imagine you had the chance to create a web application that would allow users to search through global news in order to locate news pertaining to the three categories listed above.
+How would you go about creating such an app?

-Additionally, we were provided a business API key for [newsAPI](https://newsapi.org) for querying articles, and asked to use the `top headlines` endpoint.
+Additionally, we were provided a business API key for [newsAPI](https://newsapi.org) for querying articles, and asked to use the
+`top headlines` endpoint.
 For obvious reasons this key has been obfuscated from the source code.

 ## My Approach + Challenges faced

-This is my first attempt at web development in any capacity, so my process was not nearly as clean or straightforward as it could have been or will be in the future.\
+This is my first attempt at web development in any capacity, so my process was not nearly as clean or straightforward as it could have been or will be in the future.

 Most of my experience with Software Engineering has been through Java, Python, and C, so my first step in approaching this problem was exploring my many different options for frameworks.
-Initially I thought that Django and Python would be my best friend, however I found within a few hours that while I was comfortable setting up the backend, it would take too long for establishing a good front end. \
+Initially I thought that Django and Python would be my best friend, however I found within a few hours that while I was comfortable setting up the backend, it would take too long for establishing a good front end.

 After deciding on ReactJS as a framework for it's plethora of examples and tutorials on getting apps up and running quickly, I was able to find [a tutorial on a Wikipedia search engine built in react](https://github.com/simonjsuh/Wikipedia-Search-API-using-React.js).
 From there I was able to approach my next problem: talking to an API.